Introduction

 - Observability patterns

-- Initial discussions with first set of early adopter teams regarding user onboarding experience and updates to the project backlog with next step improvements
+- Conduct initial discussions with the first set of early adopters regarding their experience.
+Update the project backlog with next step improvements.

 Adoption checklist